Frequently asked questions

-We're open every day of the year except 25 December, when our staff get a well earned Christmas break, and for two days' staff training in January.
+We're open most days of the year except 25 December, when our staff get a well earned Christmas break, and for staff training, which are usually Mondays and Tuesdays throughout January and the start of February.
+See our full opening hours to plan your visit.
 Sometimes we have to close the Rainforest Biome early, to give our plants a special treatment that keeps them healthy.
-See our full opening hours to plan your visit.

 When is the best time to visit Eden?